VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 println(message)
 ```

-You can run it directly with `scala-cli` — there's no need for a build tool or additional configuration:
+You can run it directly with Scala CLI — there's no need for a build tool or additional configuration:

 ```bash
 scala-cli run HelloScript.sc